First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

 We now consider what a primal-dual proof of uniqueness of such a local CCE looks like.
 Suppose that the probability distribution which places probability $1$ on $x^* \in X$ is the unique local CCE of the game, then the measure valued primal problem

 has value $0$.
-First, note that by the convexity of the objective in $x$ and the form of constraints $d(i,a'_i)$, we may assume that the optimal solution $\sigma$ concentrates all probability on pure action profiles.
+First, note that by the convexity of the objective in $x$ and by Proposition \ref{prop:CCE-equiv}, we may assume that the optimal solution $\sigma$ concentrates all probability on pure action profiles.
 But that implies that we simply have the standard LP over the set of CCE (in the usual sense) of the normal-form game,

 For this LP to have value $0$, $x_i^*(a_i)$ must necessarily be $\{0,1\}$-valued; otherwise, the objective is strictly positive for the LP.
 So we have that $x^*_i(a_i) = \delta(a^*_i,a_i)$ for each player $i$, and some action profile $a^*$.
 The associated dual LP is given, after scaling the primal objective by $1/2$,